 Head & Neck Surgery and Oncology

-The UW Department of Otolaryngology - Head and Neck Surgery in collaboration with the Seattle Cancer Care Alliance is the northwest's leader in head and neck cancer care and is ranked as one of the top five cancer centers in the nation.
+UW Department of Otolaryngology: Head and Neck Surgery in collaboration with the Seattle Cancer Care Alliance is the Northwest's leader in head and neck cancer care and is ranked as one of the top five cancer centers in the nation.

 Studies have shown that the first treatment you receive for cancer is by far the most important.
 That's why your first choice in a treatment center needs to be the right one.
-The Department of Otolayryngology - Head and Neck Surgery at the University of Washington partners with the Seattle Cancer Care Alliance (SCCA) to offer patients the full range of disciplines that come together to deliver state-of-the-art integrated care.
-The Seattle Cancer Care Alliance was founded to incorporate the expertise of all three parent institutions, the Fred Hutchinson Cancer Research Center, Seattle Children's Hospital, and UW Medicine, to deliver the best care possible.
+The Department of Otolayryngology: Head and Neck Surgery at the University of Washington partners with the Seattle Cancer Care Alliance to offer patients the full range of disciplines that come together to deliver state-of-the-art integrated care.
+The Seattle Cancer Care Alliance was founded to incorporate the expertise of all three parent institutions, the Fred Hutchinson Cancer Research Center and UW Medicine, to deliver the best care possible.
 Patients who begin their treatment at Seattle Cancer Care Alliance often have better outcomes than those who started treatment elsewhere.
-Not only can you expect the best standard of care available, but patients at SCCA have access to advanced therapies and treatments being explored in many of the clinical trials for head and neck cancers.
-Research and therapies are truly intertwined to offer patients today the therapies of tomorrow.
+Not only can you expect the best standard of care available, patients at SCCA have access to advanced therapies and treatments being explored in one of the clinical trials for head and neck cancers.
+Research and therapies are truly intertwine to offer patients the therapies of tomorrow, today.

 Every year, some 350 new head and neck cancer patients are evaluated at UWMC.
 A multidisciplinary Head and Neck Tumor Board, which includes head and neck surgeons, reconstructive surgeons, dental surgeons, radiation oncologists, medical oncologists, neuroradiologists, and pathologists, meets weekly to discuss the cases and come up with the best treatment plan for each patient.